-1. Make it memorable!
+1. Make it truly memorable!

 2. Choose your perfect wedding venue

 There are so many stunning wedding venues in Mallorca– you can exchange your vows at sunset, just steps from the sea with the sound of waves in your ears, or in a tranquil valley at a sunlit old finca, surrounded by olive and almond groves.
 Or you can have your ceremony in a castle, an ancient fortress, on a mountain or under a centuries-old oak tree.
+Take time to find the perfect spot.

 3. Arrange a day-before get-together